kameshsampath/serverless-katacoda-scenarios/01-serving/01-prepare.md

 ## Tutorial project

-All the exercises will be deployed into an OpenShift project called `knativetutorial`, you can create the project by running executing the command  `oc new-project knativetutorial`{{execute T1}}
+All the exercises will be deployed into an OpenShift project called `knativetutorial`, navigate to the project by executing the command  `oc project knativetutorial`{{execute T1}}

 There we go!
 You are all set to kickstart your serverless journey with **OpenShift Serverless**.
 Click continue to go to next module on how to deploy your first severless service.